AriFordsham/GHCWiki/commentary/compiler/derive-functor.md

 For all we know, it may be that `a ~ Int => Mystery a`.
 Does this mean that the `Int` argument in `UC` should be folded over?

-To avoid these thorny edge cases, we only consider constructor arguments whose types are *syntactically* equivalent to the last type parameter.
+To avoid these thorny edge cases, we only consider constructor arguments (1) whose types are *syntactically* equivalent to the last type parameter and (2) in cases when the last type parameter is a *simple* type variable.
 In the above `E` example, only `E1` fits the bill, so the derived `Foldable` instance should actually be:

 ```
 instanceFoldableEwhere